 While preparing for medical entrance examinations like NEET, AIIMS or JIPMER, there are always some basic and smart tips for self studying.
-Let’s talk about some of these smart study tips here.

 - Don’t bother studying for a specific number of hours each day, instead set a target.
 I like the concept of weekly target more than daily target because it works for me.
 You have to figure out what works for you.